nanaglenn/Inventory-Sales-System-for-Businesses/readme.md

 # Inventory & Sales Management System

-A simple web application for managing shop inventory, tracking sales, and monitoring stock levels.
+A web-based application designed to help small businesses manage inventory, track sales, and monitor product movement in real time.

-## Features
+## Key Features

-* Product management (CRUD operations)
+- Product management (add, update, delete items)
-* Sales tracking and transaction records
+- Sales tracking and history
-* Automatic stock updates after each sale
-* Dashboard overview for monitoring inventory
+- Inventory monitoring
+- Simple and intuitive admin interface

+## Use Case
+This system is ideal for small shops and businesses that need a lightweight solution to manage stock and sales without complex software.

 ## Tech Stack

-* Laravel (PHP)
+- Laravel / PHP
-* MySQL
+- MySQL
-* Bootstrap
-* JavaScript
+- JavaScript / Bootstrap

-## Author
-Glenn Ansah